 However, MCI can also be caused by other conditions such as anxiety, depression, physical illness and side effects of medication.
 Because of this, some people with MCI do not go on to develop dementia, and a small number of people will even get better.

-There are around 800,000 people in the UK with dementia.
 It mainly affects people over the age of 65 (one in 14 people in this age group have dementia), and the likelihood of developing dementia increases significantly with age.
 However, it can affect younger people: there are at least 17,000 people in the UK who developed dementia before they were 65.
 It is likely that this figure has been underestimated and the real number may be up to three times higher.
 Dementia can affect men and women.

 Scientists are investigating the ways dementia might run in the family.
 In a very small number of people, certain types of dementia are inherited as a single gene that causes the disease, usually before age 65.
 A much larger number of people will inherit a combination of genes that increases or decreases their risk of developing dementia in much less direct ways.